 - Coping with disability in children, adolescents, and young adults

 My goal during the assessment process is to identify each unique client’s pattern of strengths and weaknesses and determine what recommendations will best enable the client to reach their goals.
-My school-based experience allows me to conduct evaluations that are both useful and accessible to students, parents, and teachers.
+I have school-based experience which allows me to conduct evaluations that are both useful and accessible to students, parents, and teachers.
 My specialized knowledge in the special education process and Section 504 enables me to assist clients with accessing services that will support their educational needs.
 Additionally, I have conducted evaluations for college-age students in order to assist them with obtaining disability accommodations.
 I specialize in the assessment of individuals preschool age through young adulthood with neurodevelopmental concerns such as learning difficulties, attention-deficit disorders, autism spectrum disorders, intellectual disability, emotional/behavioral disorders, and social-communication difficulties.

 Areas of Assessment Specialization

 - Attention-Deficit/Hyperactivity Disorder (ADHD)

 - Learning disabilities in reading, math, and written language

 - Autism Spectrum Disorders (ASD)